licky-licky/toji-no-miko-translations/docs/md/docs/Yamashiro_Yui_Episodes.md

 **Mirja:** To put it simply, it means calculating how much you stand to gain before deciding whether you should gamble.
 **Yui:** Are you good at math too, Mirja-san?
 **Mirja:** I am.
 I like to think all the scientific subjects are my forte.
-**Yui:** You mean it\!?
+**Yui:** You mean it\!\?
 If you're good at math too, it must really have been fate that brought us together\!
 **Mihono:** I saw Mirja's test results before, and it's not just math.
 She gets good grades in every science subject...
 **Yui:** That doesn't change the fact that she's good at math though\!
 The minor details don't matter here\!
 **Yui:** Let's cut right to the chase, Mirja-san\!
-Why don't you come back to my room, and we can passionately talk about math alone together\!?
+Why don't you come back to my room, and we can passionately talk about math alone together\!\?
 **Mirja:** I have the feeling I'm in danger, so I refuse.
 **Yui:** Th-This can't be happening...
 I managed to ruin my big chance because of the way I'm always acting...
 **Mihono:** Yui-chan...
 So you know how bad you act, huh...